Cedynia: Geography

 Cedynia lies in an area that formed part of historic regions of Pomerania and Greater Poland, before later being part of Neumark.
-It is situated close to the Oder river, which since 1945 forms the Polish–German border; it thereby is the westernmost town in Poland (neighbouring Osinów Dolny lies 6 km even further to the west, right on the German border, but is classified as a village).
+It is situated close to the Oder river, which forms the Germany–Poland border; it thereby is the westernmost town in Poland (neighbouring Osinów Dolny lies 6 km even further to the west, right on the German border, but is classified as a village).
 A road border crossing leads to the German town of Bad Freienwalde in the southwest.

 The town gives its name to an extended protected area known as Cedynia Landscape Park.